02aman03/MNIST_Digit_Recognizer/README.md

-# MNIST_Digit_Recognizer
+# MNIST Digit Recognizing
-Handwritten Digit Recognition Using Machine Learnig Algrithms
+Handwritten Digit Recognition Using Convolutional Neural Networks and OpenCV

 We encorporate CNN along with standard Artificial Learning Networks for the classification of a set of Hand Written images to their corresponding digits.